 Did you know that some regions of Vietnam grow avocado?
 Lâm Đồng province, for instance, with a well-known capital Dalat grows really good avocados.

-In their taste they differ from avocados grown in some states of the U. S. or Mexico.
-When we tried this dessert we could hardly call it ice-cream.
+In their taste, they differ from avocados grown in some states of the U. S. or Mexico.
+When I tried this dessert I could hardly call it ice-cream.
 It was more like a nutritious avocado meal, very fulfilling and healthy.

-What you see on the picture is a chunk of frozen coconut milk, mixed with one shot of coffee and condensed milk.
-It tastes like a dessert and contains less caffeine than the regular coffee.
+What you see in the picture is a chunk of frozen coconut milk, mixed with one shot of coffee and condensed milk.
+It tastes like a dessert and contains less caffeine than regular coffee.
 Must try when in Vietnam and ask for in Vietnamese restaurants around the world!

-Sugarcane juice which is very refreshing during the hot days.
+Sugarcane juice is very refreshing on hot days.
 It is very common as a street drink and can be found anywhere.

 You’ve probably heard that egg coffee is a typical drink of the North.
-We found it in Saigon and central regions too.
+However, I found it in Saigon and central regions too.
+More than that, I had egg coffee in Ukraine, in one of the famous Lviv cafes where coffee culture is also big.
 It is absolutely delicious and you simply can not leave a country without trying it!

-Have you tasted any of the dishes mentioned in this article?
-Or maybe you gave a try to something what is not on our list?
-In any case, share your experience and let us know what you think about Vietnamese food.
+Alright, so this is my list of Vietnamese dishes.
+Have you tasted any of them?
+Or maybe you gave a try to something that is not on my list?
+In any case, share your experience and let me know what you think about Vietnamese food.

 – For short-distance flights within the Asia continent and within Vietnam, refer to AirAsia.